bitlayer-org/bitlayer-org.github.io/docs/Learn/Bitlayer-Whitepaper.md

 ![Transaction Graph DAG](/img/Whitepaper/008.png)

-- **Preceding Txs:** These transactions provide the initial outputs necessary for the contract’s execution.
-Examples include the Proposer’s stake reserve and the Watcher’s reserve.
+- **Preceding Txs:** The transactions provide the initial outputs necessary for the contract’s execution, which include the Proposer’s stake reserve and the Watcher’s reserve.
 The Attesters must validate the existence and correctness of these transactions before presigning.
-- **Presigned Txs:** The set of transactions that Attesters need to presign, which determines the logic of the BitVM-style contract.
+- **Presigned Txs:** The transactions that Attesters need to presign, which determines the logic of the BitVM-style contract.
 - **Sink Txs:** These transactions, lacking outgoing edges in the DAG, signify the release of funds.

 #### 6.1.3 Design Principles